xdoko01/pgRPG/README.md

   Probably there was a bug in `PerformDestroyEntitiesProcessor` - particularly in the way the elapsed time was calculated.
 After fixing of the condition it seems that the deletion from the ECS game world is done in the cycle when IsDestroyed flag is assigned.

 ### 2022-03-04 Adding support for YAML scene files definition
-  Newly, pyRPG supports loading scene in YAML file format.
+  Newly, pgrpg supports loading scene in YAML file format.
 It can be more readable for some people than json.

 ### LOGGING implemented
-   - Configuration of the logging is happening in pyrpg.
+   - Configuration of the logging is happening in pgrpg.
 The configuration itself is part of the `config.py`.
    - There are 3 handlers for logging
      - `console` - for logging to the standard output / text console
      - `in_game_console` - for logging to the graphical console that is available directly from the game.
 In order to enable this logic, there needs to be write function implemented in some module.
-For now the module is `pyrpg.core.config.console` but might be different one in the future as this is not elegant enough.
+For now the module is `pgrpg.core.config.console` but might be different one in the future as this is not elegant enough.
      - `file_handler_proc` - for logging of processor logs into the file.
 This file can be filtered by `grep` tool if looking for particular cycle/entity
    - The `root` logger is mapped to text console, but just few logs should be there as other logs are filtered out and sent to other handlers
-   - The `pyrpg` logger catches all logs that are not processed by the child loggers (child entities) and prints them to the game console
+   - The `pgrpg` logger catches all logs that are not processed by the child loggers (child entities) and prints them to the game console
-   - The `pyrpg.core.ecs.processors` logger prints logs from processors to the file where those can be easily filtered
+   - The `pgrpg.core.ecs.processors` logger prints logs from processors to the file where those can be easily filtered

 ### JSONs that are describing the game are now supporting C-style comments
   - Previously, JSON file was not supporting any comments.
 As defined by JSON standard, everything in JSON is data.